DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 - view safeguarding information
 - view diversity information

+We found that:

-52% of users have all permissions
+- 52% of users have all permissions
-48% of users have a range of permissions
+- 48% of users have a range of permissions

-This suggests that we should show permission choices per user, rather than apply a single set of permissions to all users in the add multiple users flow.
+This suggests that in the add multiple users flow we should show permission choices per user, rather than apply a single set of permissions to all users.

 ## What we changed and why

+Currently, clicking on ‘add provider user’ takes the DfE support user out of the provider section of the support service.
+This means that they have to choose which provider they want to add the user to.

-We moved adding a user to within the providers’ section, removing the need to choose a provider in the add user flow.
+We moved the function of adding a user to within the provider section.
+The user will be added to the provider which has already been selected.

 We also created a way to add multiple users.

-If there’s already a user with the same email address as the user being added, the new permissions will be applied to the existing user.
+If there’s already a user with the same email address as the user being added, the existing user will be added to the selected provider.
+This applies in both the single and multiple user flows.

 ### Adding a single user